Hey everyone, this is a long time coming, I know, but session number 2 of the “Above The Fold” podcast series for bloggers and entrepreneurs is live!

 Now to achieve a great looking blog design, you don’t have to go out and find a web designer to create a custom blog for you, you can make some of those changes yourself to optimize your site better, just by removing the needless things.
 Or you can just invest in a new cleaner modern looking theme, perhaps something like Genesis or Thrive.

-If you need any help with design by the way, please do check out my design services page to see how I can help you in this area."
+If you need any help with the design by the way, please do check out my design services page to see how I can help you in this area.”